Bira/octopus-carnival/_drafts/wir-neverwinter-pack-outcast.md

 their time looking with envy at the Pack Outcast.
 This is a theme that greatly boosts melee weapon users and has a spectacular level 10 power.
-Even if such a character already has something equivalent to one of its features and powers, they're unlikely to have _all of them_, so there's something here for everyone.
+Even if such a character already has something equivalent to one of its features and powers, they're unlikely to have all of them, so there's something here for everyone.
 Plus, you get to say you're a werewolf!

-The Pack Outcast and the Uthgardt Barbarian are going to get along like a house on fire, and having both in the same party will let you "speedrun" the barbarian investigation plotline.
+The Pack Outcast and the Uthgardt Barbarian are going to get along like a house on fire, and having both in the same party will let you "speedrun" the first couple of milestones of the barbarian investigation plotline.
 And just like that other theme, this one can also be used for multiple PCs without any convoluted explanations.
 An all-Pack Outcast game is a Werewolf: The Forsaken campaign using 4e rules.